Solskjaer's Man Utd roller coaster rises again to leave Guardiola's head spinning | Goal.com

 No more so was that confidence on show than when Shaw picked up the ball in his own half shortly after the break, drove through the midfield before trading passes with Marcus Rashford on the edge of the box and firing into the bottom corner.

-His performance was hailed as "absolutely incredible" by Solskjaer post-match, and was made even more impressive by the fact his was only passed fit to play after completing the warm-up.
+His performance was hailed as "absolutely incredible" by Solskjaer post-match, and was made even more impressive by the fact he was only passed fit to play after completing the warm-up.

 Shaw is a totally transformed player from the one that would regularly be singled out for criticism by ex-United boss Jose Mourinho, with his attacking output having improved greatly over the course of what is turning into a superb campaign.

-His average number of touches in the opposition half are up, as are his crosses and, most importantly, his goal contributions.
+His average number of touches in the opposition half is up, just like his crosses and, most importantly, his goal contributions.

 In his last seven games the left-back has provided a goal and four assists, and if - as Fernandes hypothesised this week - that is down to the increased competition from summer signing Alex Telles, then Solskjaer may think about adding competition in other key areas of the pitch.